 Even in the case of the embryo obtained from an egg donation or sperm donation that is transferred into the uterus of the surrogate mother, intended parents will be deemed as legal parents of the child.
 According to the laws implemented in the year of 1997, the birth certificate is issued immediately after the child’s birth – within one day.

-In this way, parents who are getting surrogacy services in Georgia are registered as parents on the birth certificate of the baby that enter the world through Georgian surrogacy.
+In this way, parents who are having the surrogacy process in Georgia are registered as parents on the birth certificate of the baby that enter the world through Georgian services of surrogacy.
 The interesting fact about the laws is that there is no need for consent or permission of the surrogate mother required for registration.

 However, there are certain documents that need to be submitted or required at the time of registration of intended parents that include:

 - Certificate of the fact of childbirth that is an issue by maternity hospital

 - Certificate of embryo transfer to the surrogate mother issued by the IVF clinic

 These certificates will ensure the registration process of parenthood with the birth certificate of the baby.